Flat fee-only means…

 • Have investable assets between $1.5 million and $8 million

-Because I charge a flat annual fee, my approach tends to be the best value for households with investable assets above $1.5 million.
+Because I charge a flat annual fee, this approach is best suited for households with investable assets above $1.5 million who want ongoing, proactive tax planning and investment management without incentives tied to account size.
 If your investable assets are below that threshold, a traditional percentage-based fee may be more cost-effective.

 I’m intentional about keeping my focus—and my expertise—on the needs of those with moderate complexity.
 If your net worth is approaching $10 million or more, your situation may require specialized planning beyond the scope of my flat-fee structure.